Yuki2718/adblock/README.md

 are commented out as some people will need them.
 Those who are sure don't need them can add them to User Rules without the initial `!`.

+Exclusion:
+- Follow buttons - they can be useful to some people and often Social media filter doesn't block them.

 <a href="https://subscribe.adblockplus.org?location=https%3A%2F%2Fraw.githubusercontent.com%2FYuki2718%2Fadblock%2Fmaster%2Fadguard%2Fadguard-social-plus.txt&amp;title=AdGuard%20Social%20media%20Plus">Subscribe</a>

 ### AdGuard Tracking Protection Plus (adguard-tracking-plus.txt)